QubitProducts/cherrytree/README.md

 * [vanilla-blog](examples/vanilla-blog) - a simple static demo of blog like app that uses no framework
 * [server-side-react](examples/server-side-react) - a simple server side express app using cherrytree for routing and react for rendering

+There is also an example in a separate repo

+* [cherrytree-redux-react-example](https://github.com/KidkArolis/cherrytree-redux-react-example) - a more modern stack - redux + react + react-hot-loader

 # Features